 There are two exciting changes coming to the Free Application for Federal Student Aid (FAFSA®) process this year.

 2. You’ll use earlier income and tax information.You’ll be required to report income and tax info from an earlier tax year.
-For example, on the 2019–2020 FAFSA, you—and your parent(s), as appropriate—will report your 2017 income and tax information.
+For example, on the 2021-2022 FAFSA, you – and your parent(s), as appropriate – will report your 2019 income and tax information.

-NOTE: MACC’s traditional summer term will require you to complete the 2018-2019 FAFSA.
-If you are enrolled in a program with a unique academic calendar, such as the Occupational Therapy Assistant, Accelerated Associate Degree Nursing, or Practical Nursing Certificate program, you will need to complete the 2019-2020 FAFSA for your summer semester.
+NOTE: MACC’s traditional summer term will require you to complete the 2021-2022 FAFSA.
+If you are enrolled in a program with a unique academic calendar, such as the Occupational Therapy Assistant, Accelerated Associate Degree Nursing, or Practical Nursing Certificate program, you will need to complete the 2022-2023 FAFSA (available at StudentAid.gov October 1, 2021) for your summer semester.

 Here are some additional resources available to help you complete your FAFSA.

 All students who need financial assistance must complete the Free Application for Federal Student Aid (FAFSA) each academic year.

 We know you probably have some questions.
 Here are some we’ve been hearing from students:

 You might find that the FAFSA process is easier than you expected.
 The FAFSA will ask for older income and tax information that you will already have.
 This change means you won’t have to use estimates anymore, or log in later to update your FAFSA after you file taxes!

 Hopefully you’ve already have done your 2019 taxes by the time you fill out your 2021-2022 so you won’t have to wait to enter correct tax data into your FAFSA.
 Having the FAFSA available three months earlier will give you more time to meet most deadlines (although some will be early, so fill out the FAFSA right away just in case) and to explore and understand your financial aid options.